sachin-chaturvedi/tik-tack-game/README.md

 # tik-tack-game
-make by tik tack game
+make by tik tack game by sachin chaturvedi.